Untangled - Lisa Damour - E-Book

 Should your daughter cross a line with you, or catch you feeling vulnerable and unable to take her teasing in stride, you don’t just have to sit back and take it.
 If you can gather your wits in the moment, you might respond with “Ouch” or “Wow, that’s mean” or “That’s not how we talk to one another in this family.”
 If she gets defensive, looks at you blankly, or stomps off in a huff, commend yourself for doing your job.
 What job is this?
 The one where you remind your daughter that no self-respecting person will enjoy her company when she treats people the way she just treated you.

 You may need a while to absorb a given blow and let some time pass to cool off before you say your piece.
 Ultimately, you might share with your daughter something along the lines of, “I need to let you know that I was really hurt by what you said.
 You may have been joking around, but that was hard to hear.”
 Other times, you might jump in to defend your partner if he or she is the one under attack.
-Words such as, “Your mom made us a terrific Thanksgiving dinner and you are being rude—put away the macaroni cheese” will do.
+Words such as, “Your mom made us a terrific Thanksgiving dinner and you are being rude—put away the mac and cheese” will do.
 Believe me, girls know when they’re stepping over a boundary and find it strange when adults seem not to notice.

 So far, here’s the picture I’ve painted of adolescent girls: aloof, withdrawn, and, sometimes, surprisingly mean.
 There’s truth to this picture, but for parents it’s not the whole story.
 Being pushed away is only the half of it.
 Raising a teenage girl becomes that much more stressful when she interrupts days of distance with moments of intense warmth and intimacy.